cdrubin/wimbly-app/README.md

 #### Don't forget to create an empty application.nginx file for first run
 When nginx is restarted it will run `/etc/nginx/init.lua` which in turn runs `/var/www/[site]/init.wimbly` which does preprocessing of all template files and creates a correct `application.nginx` from the template.

-Empyting all `.nginx` files is sensible when restarting nginx because a bad config can only be fixed by a call to preprocess if that code is run.
+Empyting all `.nginx` files is sensible when restarting nginx because a bad config can only be fixed by a call to preprocess which is usually done by the lua code in `init.wimbly`.
 And init lua code is only run if the nginx configuration is correct.

 ```